 Almond flour is one of the best keto alternatives to regular flour.
 It’s grain-free, low-carb, and widely available.

-Almond flour comes in natural and blanched varieties.
+You can find almond flour in natural “almond meal” and blanched varieties.
+Blanched almond meal has the skin removed before grinding.
 For keto baking, you’ll want to look for a blanched almond flour with a super-fine grind.

 Ground Flax Meal